The 11 Best Apps to Learn Dutch: Tested and Ranked

 Best Apps To Learn Dutch: FAQ

 The easiest way to learn Dutch is to use language learning apps and practice with native speakers.
-Apps like italki can connect you with Dutch tutors around the world.
-Apps like Babbel and Pimsleur can also teach you to speak the language quickly.
+Apps like italki can connect you with Dutch tutors around the world, and apps like Babbel and Pimsleur can teach you to speak the language quickly from your home.

 According to the US State Department, Dutch is a Category I language and takes around 30 weeks to learn.
-This means it is fairly easy language for English speakers to learn.
+This means it’s an easy language for English speakers to learn.

 To see how long it will take you to learn Dutch, check out this fluency calculator.